MattKobayashi/docker-iperf3/README.md

 ## Explanatory notes

-- iPerf has a lot of tunables and options available (especially on the client side).
+- iPerf3 has a lot of tunables and options available (especially on the client side).
 These are all documented [here](https://iperf.fr/iperf-doc.php#3doc).

 - The use of `network=host` is recommended so as to avoid the Docker network proxy and ensure the best possible throughput for test conditions.
 It is possible to use port forwarding commands for extra security, however performance may be affected.
 For example, you can run a server like this: